“Immediately, I had a good feeling!”: Simmons & Simmons boasts a strong sector focus and a fine fintech legacy.

 Simmons & Simmons runs a week-long winter placement for final-year law and non-law students and graduates from all disciplines.
 The firm also runs a two-week summer scheme in the London office, and a two-week summer scheme in Bristol.
 They are all open to penultimate-year law and non-law students, plus all final-year students and graduates.

 Vac schemers split their time between two different departments: “I did half in corporate and half in tax,” reported one former participant.
 “I got to help with an M&A deal and went to all the negotiation meetings.
-Ninety-nine percent of it went over my head, but it was great to see what I might be doing in a few years' time.”
+99% of it went over my head, but it was great to see what I might be doing in a few years' time.”

 Get some insight

 The firm runs a two-day spring insight scheme in the London office.
-Apply by 31 January 2024 to be in with a chance of attending.
+Apply by 31 January 2025 to be in with a chance of attending.

 Legal tech placement

-Simmons & Simmons has a year-long legal tech placement, called 'Evolve'.
+Simmons & Simmons has a year-long legal tech placement, called Evolve.

-There's one role on offer, lasting 12 months with two six-months rotations, one in the firm's 'innovation and business change' department and one in its emerging technology team.
+There are two roles on offer, lasting 12 months with two six-months rotations, one in the firm's 'innovation and business change' department and one in its emerging technology team.
 The former works on delivering the firm's strategy, especially through new tech and services.
 Emerging technology is one of the firm's legal teams, advising clients in this sector.
 Those on the placement can expect to do market research, assess new technology, come up with new ideas, help organise events and do legal research.

 The placement student will be evaluated during the programme and if they meet the required standard will be offered a training contract.